Kurrawong/fair-ease-matcher/documentation.md

 The ontologies and vocabularies have been organised into named graphs, with the named graph URIs typically being the namespace of the vocabulary or ontology.
 The ontologies and vocabularies have been categorised into the metadata elements (Keywords, Instruments, Parameters, and Platforms) that the terms within the vocabulary describe.
 The categorisation is done in practice by mapping the Graph name to a theme URI.
 A python script has been provided to automatically create this information as RDF, based on a Google sheet maintained by the BODC.
+The sheet is private and available [here](https://docs.google.com/spreadsheets/d/17-MXAugIzrxBICMkh1VYvqkPfiwgLrOP8WXHnRaAV8s/edit#gid=0) for those with access.
 The Google sheet can be downloaded as an Excel file, and used with the Python script, located at `/src/graph-partitioning/create_system_graph.py`.
 The output of the script is an nquads file, which can be uploaded to the triplestore.
 An example snippet of the file is as follows: